 Scandinavian Style Presentation Design

-If you’re looking for a evidence of Scandinavian design in a corporate setting, look no further than IKEA.
-They have created a business empire on the idea of making things simple yet elegant – the foundation of Scandinavian design.
+To see Scandinavian design in a corporate setting look no further than IKEA.
+They have created a business empire on the idea of making things simple yet elegant — the foundation of Scandinavian design.
 This school of design focuses on simple and clean lines with a combination of smooth and contrasting color.
 It’s great for focusing on conveying a message in a powerful way: the audience has little to be distracted by.

-To achieve this, light color shades such as cream, cool grey, sky blue and white are used throughout.
+To achieve this, use light color shades such as cream, cool grey, sky blue, and white.
 Scandinavian color palettes are supposed to be neutral and serene, a comfortable setting for a corporate presentation and a great space for presenting valuable pieces of information.

-To complement a minimalist color palette, simple fonts should be used here.
-This is easy to achieve by using fonts such as sans serif.
+To complement a minimalist color palette, use simple fonts, like sans serif for example.
 It maintains the serenity and lively appearance of the text.
-It’s important to keep consistency between the headings and paragraphs, otherwise this can look too chaotic.
+It’s important to keep consistency between the headings and paragraphs, otherwise, this can look too chaotic.
 We suggest a range of font families such as Storms Serif, Berling Nova Sans or Berndal.
 These are distinctive yet clean and modern.
-It portrays the message clearly, maximizing retention.
+They portray the message clearly, maximizing retention.

 A core part of Scandinavian design is to organize the content in a very simple, intuitive way.
-Don’t look for entertaining or state-of-the-art animations to include.
-Here, we focus on simplicity and minimalism.
+Don’t include entertaining or state-of-the-art animations.
+Focus on simplicity and minimalism.
 Muted lines, simple boxes and large spacing between text is important here.
-Don’t cram a lot of content in here.
+Don’t cram in a lot of content.
 Stick to only the main trigger words you want people to remember.
 Your wording should focus on thematic headings, small comments or easy-to-remember associations to the content of your speech.

 The Watercolor Look